 The definition of hepatopulmonary syndrome differs according to age: an alveolar-arterial gradient of 15 and 20 mmHg in patients < 65 and ≥ 65 years of age, respectively [5,141].
 Long-term oxygen therapy is recommended [5].
 Liver transplantation is curative, and age does not influence the outcome of patients with hepatopulmonary syndrome [142].

 Among other causes of pulmonary hypertension, cirrhosis is one of the most important in older people [143,144].
 The presentation can differ with age; older patients are more likely to have oedema and a more severe presentation [145].
-Their management does not differ from that of patients in other age groups and the prognosis is similar [5,109].
+Their management does not differ from that of patients in other age groups, and the prognosis is similar [5,109].

 Hydrothorax is also observed in older cirrhotic patients, and its management, despite the lack of data, is identical to that for younger patients.
-TIPS is a therapeutic solution but, as in ascites, careful selection of patients is mandatory [146].
+TIPS is a therapeutic solution, but, as in ascites, careful selection of patients is mandatory [146].

 Old age is associated with an increased risk of cardiac dysfunction and cirrhotic cardiomyopathy [147].
 Because of its frequency and prognostic impact, systematic screening for these conditions among older patients is justified [5].